 A clearly defined process and KPIs are “massive, massive, massive,” Putter says.
 “If you don’t have a process in place, everybody’s going to be rowing in opposite directions, and you’re going to rely on individuals on both sides—the contingent workforce and individuals in the organization—to make [things] happen.”
 That’s a recipe for delays, duplicated work, and power struggles.

-Lecot highly recommends Staffing Industry Analysts’ online class on contingent workforce management, which taught him how to set KPIs in four categories: costs, quality, efficiency, and risk.
-He uses scorecards to rate Farmers’ suppliers on how effectively they meet those KPIs— information that he shares with company leaders.
+With their online class on contingent management, Staffing Industry Analysts taught Lecot how to set KPIs in four categories: costs, quality, efficiency, and risk.
+He highly recommends their approach.
+Lecot uses scorecards to rate Farmers’ suppliers on how effectively they meet those KPIs— information that he shares with company leaders.
 (Staffing Industry Analysts also accredits managers of contingent workforces as Certified Contingent Workforce Professionals, or CCWPs, a title Turnage holds.)

 Every staffing supplier for Farmers must sign a standard services agreement that spells out the broad parameters of the business relationship, which can include requirements for background checks, professional liability and workers’ compensation insurance, nondisclosure or confidentiality policies, and limits on the staffing company using subcontractors.
 Details about specific tasks and project scopes are covered in an additional statement of work.

 As part of crafting these agreements, Lecot collaborated with Farmers’ legal and HR teams to develop compliance policies for contingent workers.
 Farmers also instituted across-the-board background checks, which some previous contracts had lacked.

 5. Educate In-house Teams on the Importance of Their New, Contingent Co-workers